mroderick/blog.jekyll/cv/cv.md

 | [Mustache][mustache]    | Advanced  | 3     | 2016      |
 | [Ruby on Rails][rails]  | Confident | 5     | 2012      |

-I have worked with other frameworks and libraries, like Ember.
+I have worked with other frameworks and libraries, like Ember, MarionetteJS, etc.

 I remain sceptical of most current clientside frameworks, as the limitations they impose often leads to non-obvious code and shoe horning an application into a framework that was most likely built to solve a different problem.

 Code craftsmanship excites me a lot more than frameworks.
 I often advocate that more developers read books like [Clean Code][cleancode] and [Working Effectively with Legacy Code][legacycode].

+With that in mind, I think that great results can be achieved by applying good practices with carefully chosen tools.

 [jquery]: http://jquery.com/
 [prototype]: http://www.prototypejs.org/